 Radical unschooling is not unparenting, it’s not permissive parenting and it’s not without boundaries.

-There are still boundaries (including things like safety or hygiene) but they’re respectfully navigated.
+Life has boundaries and we respectfully navigate them including things like safety or hygiene.
 Radical unschoolers don’t all of a sudden use disrespectful techniques like punishments to get children to ‘obey’.
 Often people hear of unschooling (and parenting with unschooling) and automatically wrongly assume that it means no parenting at all or that the child is seen as solely responsible for too much of their upbringing.
 But the reality couldn’t be further from the truth.

 Parenting by the vast majority of our society has become so much about controlling the child.
 So it’s no surprise that sharing about our removal of the unnecessary control is immediately rejected by many and renders many people defensive.
 Life with children without punishment is incredibly freeing.

 Radical unschooling is about a shift in perspective of the role of the adult in the parenting relationship – one that moves from being a dictator to being a partner.
 It’s about redefining what being a parent means.
 It’s recognising that your role isn’t limited to being ‘the boss’, your child isn’t your property and they are deserving of having genuine choices.
 The child (the one who is often most affected by the choices) has just as much say as the parent in most of the decisions that affect them.
 For a lot of people, this is really challenging.
 I think in part this discomfort is due to being surrounded by a society that thinks quite little of children.

 Ultimately, we all influence our children in some way.
 Radical unschooling simply means that the influence we have is not based in distrust, fear and control.
 It’s about recognising and respecting the abilities of the child while still playing an active role in helping them understand our world.